vrsce/Belly-tagz/README.md

 - <strike>Cannot retrieve screen size for laptops</strike>

--<strike> Get-PhysicalDisk portion also returns external drive.</strike> <br>
+- <strike> Get-PhysicalDisk portion also returns external drive.</strike> <br>
    <strike>Trying to isolate by number field is ineffective.
 Does not appear to be integer or string data-type</strike>

 - Internet info returns pre-made string as per aci standards, not sure if this can be avoided